tryekk/audio-visualiser/README.md

 *Please make sure that you allow microphone permission or have an alternative audio input device connected to your computer (such as an audio interface with an instrumant as an input).*
 <br><br>

-### Details of any important assumptions I made during design and development
+### Details of important assumptions I made during design and development

 ??
 <br><br>